EMBRYOPSIDA Pirani & Prado

 For nodal flank-bridges in a [[Zabelioideae + Morinoideae] [Valerianoideae + Dipsacoideae]] group, see Neubauer (1979); it is as if two bundles on each side form split laterals, and one branch from each bundle fuses, so forming the bridging bundle.
 Bundles innervating the petiole arise from the bridging bundle, except in Morina.
 The anatomy of some of the high-Andean Valerianoideae will repay further investigation (e.g. see Weberling & Uhlarz); they may have unilacunar nodes and distinctive secondary vascular tissue, lack girdling bundles, etc..
 The cork of Knautia (Dipsacoideae) may be superficial (Metcalfe & Chalk 1950).
 Glandular leaf teeth in Caprifoliaceae have a main vein plus two accessory veins, or one accessory vein proceeding above the tooth.

-For details of inflorescence morphology, especially paired flowers as inflorescence units in Linnaeoideae and Zabelia, see Landrein and Prenner (2013).
-The morphological nature of structures variously described as supernumerary bracts, bracteoles, epicalyx or involucel that are associated with flowers in the Linnaeoideae et al. clade has occasioned much and complex discussion - see e.g. Troll and Weberling (1966), Weberling (1992), Roels and Smets (1996), Donoghue et al. (2003), Pyck and Smets (2004), Carlson et al. (2009), Landrein et al. (2012), Landrein and Prenner (2013) and H.-F. Wang et al. (2015) .
+For details of inflorescence morphology, especially paired flowers as inflorescence units in Linnaeoideae and Zabelia, see Landrein and Prenner (2013); Berger et al. (2020) described the inflorescence of Valerianoideae they examined as "bifurcating".
+The morphological nature of structures variously described as supernumerary bracts, bracteoles, epicalyx or involucel that are associated with flowers in the Linnaeoideae et al. clade has occasioned much discussion - see e.g. Troll and Weberling (1966), Weberling (1992), Roels and Smets (1996), Donoghue et al. (2003), Pyck and Smets (2004), Carlson et al. (2009), Landrein et al. (2012), Landrein and Prenner (2013) and H.-F. Wang et al. (2015) .
 The epicalyx is sometimes described as consisting of four fused bracts and having nothing to do with bracteoles (Hofmann & Göttmann 1990; Mayer 1998); the individual flower that it surrounds may then be the terminal flower of a partial thyrsoid inflorescence (esp.
 Roels & Smets 1996; see also Landrein et al. 2012, Landrein & Prenner 2013).
-Some of the bracts presumed to signify "things" like aborted flowers, missing inflorescence branches, etc, could also be developmentally duplicated structures...
+Some of the bracts presumed to signify "things" like aborted flowers, missing inflorescence branches, etc., could also be developmentally duplicated structures...
 In the characterisations below, the particular condition of the epicalyx for each subfamily is described in general terms; what the epicalyx might "be" morphologically is a separate issue.
-The calyx often persists, characteristically remaining small and perched on top of the fruit, which may be narrowed towards the apex.
 Note that H.-X. Wang et al. (2021, fig. 9) recorded only 3 species (in Morinoideae and Dipsacus) of the 35 species of the whole group that they examined as having an epicalyx.
+The calyx often persists, characteristically remaining small and perched on top of the fruit, which may be narrowed towards the apex, or it may be absent, as in some Valerianoideae.
+In the latter there is a common ring primordium with corolla and androecium that appears first, and the stamen(s) develop very quickly, well before the gynoecium (Berger et al. 2020).

 Transpetal veins, branch veins linking adjacent median veins, occur in the upper part of the corolla in at least Diervilla, Kolkwitzia and some Valerianoideae and Dipsacoideae (Gustafsson 1995).